AntonyBl4ck/HexaPuzzleBot/README.md

 Prerequisites:
 Ensure that Python 3.x is installed.
 Install pip, the Python package manager.
-Installation:
-Clone this repository or download the project files:

 pip install opencv-python numpy pyautogui keyboard easyocr